 vDos is largely freeware, even open source.
-A small part of its proprietary code is however excluded from the source files (of no interest if you don’t plan to modify and rebuild vDos). vDos will check if the PC is joined to a domain, or a network drive is addressed.
-The About popup/nag is then displayed at startup.
-That eventual nag can be clicked away, without consequences for vDos’ functionality.
+A small part of its proprietary code is however excluded from the source code packages (of no interest if you don’t plan to modify and rebuild vDos). vDos will check if the PC is joined to a domain, or a network drive is addressed.
+The About popup is then displayed at startup.
+That eventual popup can be clicked away, without consequences for vDos’ functionality.
 If vDos isn’t used that often, this shouldn’t pose a real obstacle.
 So vDos is also sort of mild nagware for some targeted business users.
-A registration or donation would of course still be appreciated, even if the nag doesn’t apply.
+A registration or donation would of course still be appreciated, even if the popup/nag doesn’t apply.

 After filling out the registration form, you’ll receive a mail with an invoice and license file (if paid directly by Stripe).
 The license file is to be copied to the vDos.exe directory.
 That’s it, no further activation procedures or online validations.
 Transferring a registered vDos to other/new systems, remains a copy of some files (plus one).

 vDos can be registered in two editions (they only differ in what vDos eventually checks for):

 Registration is lifetime and remains valid for any new versions.
 If I would decide to change this policy, it won’t involve existing registrations.

 User name: € 35 per user name.